Kiamo2/YATI/README.md

 ## Support

 Support is active i.e. if issues should arise I'll do my best to resolve them.<br>
-If you would like to sponsor the project I'd be pleased if you [buy me a coffee](https://www.buymeacoffee.com/kiamo2).
+If you would like to sponsor the project I'd be thrilled if you [buy me a coffee](https://www.buymeacoffee.com/kiamo2).

 ## License
 [MIT License](LICENSE).
 Copyright (c) 2023 Roland Helmerichs.